 All safe return/continuity of service plans submitted by LEAs will be reviewed by a cross-agency team at the MSDE to assess the level of completeness and the degree to which content in the safe return/continuity of service plans meet Federal and State requirements.
 The Strategies for Reopening Monitoring Form outlines 13 elements that must be included in each safe return/continuity of service plan, and against which all LEA plans will be reviewed by the MSDE monitoring team.
 LEA safe return/continuity of service plans that are not approved by the MSDE will receive feedback to inform modifications.
-LEAs will be required to resubmit all modified safe return/continuity of service plans to the MSDE for review and approval (see MSDE ii.
+LEAs will be required to resubmit all modified safe return/continuity of service plans to the MSDE for review and approval (see MSDE Monitoring Plan_6.22.21 - this document also serves as supporting evidence for B.2.ii-iii).

+ii.
 How the SEA will ensure that each LEA plan describes how it will ensure continuity of services including but not limited to services to address the students' academic needs, and students' and staff social, emotional, mental health, and other needs, which may include student health and food services;